 - Suitable for the organization will low volume transactions.

-- Inter-connectivity with other softwares is minimum.
+- Inter-connectivity with other software is minimum.

 - A limited number of users can work on the software simultaneously.